-Children with a chronic physical, developmental, behavioral or emotional condition expected to last 12 months or more that requires health and related services of a type or amount beyond that required by children generally.
-See Handout 10.4 and NYS Day Care Regulation chronic illness Sickness or disease that is of long duration.
+Children who have chronic physical, developmental, behavioral or emotional conditions expected to last 12 months or more and who require health and related services of a type or amount beyond that required by children generally.
+See Handout 10.1 and NYS Day Care chronic illness Sickness or disease that is of long duration.
 It cannot be cured and will not go away.
 Some examples are asthma and diabetes.

-413.2(am).
+Regulation 413.2(d)(1).